Blog Post

 Knowing your preferred style of communication will be incredibly valuable when dealing with others.
 And essential when the message you need to deliver isn't a positive one.

-6. Deliver messages at the right moments.
-Ever work with an employee who came in early, never said hello, and immediately started working?
+Ever worked with an employee who came in early, never said hello, and immediately started working?
 I felt sorry for the co-worker who would saunter over with their coffee to talk about last night's game.
 Obviously, they didn't read the signs that the employee was trying to get something done, and it was the wrong time for conversation.

 And, this is where tip #1 is so necessary.
 The way you want to be recognized isn't always the way others want to be recognized.
 For recognition to be effective, it has to be given in a way that makes the other person feel important.

-9. Be empathetic.
 This applies to many of the rules above.
-If you take a moment to put yourself in your co-workers shoes, it can positively impact your communications with them.
+If you take a moment to put yourself in your co-workers' shoes, it can positively impact your communications with them.
 Whether they're happy or stressed, you can either share in their enthusiasm or contribute to their frustration.

-10. And if, after all of this, the communication gets messed up, don't let it fester.
-Fix it.
 Yes, there will be times when, no matter how hard you try, the communication will not go as planned.
 Instead of ignoring the situation and potentially having it get worse, have a conversation with your co-worker.
-Let them know that having a positive working relationship is important, and you'd like to talk it out.
+Let them know that having a positive working relationship is important and that you'd like to talk it out.

-The working relationships we have with our peers can make us or break us.
-Developing good communications with them benefits everyone and makes coming to work a whole lot easier.
+The working relationships we have with our peers can make or break us.
+Developing good communication with them benefits everyone and makes coming to work a whole lot easier.

 Related Resources